wangyi-fudan/wyhash/manuscript.md

 The seed-masked-MUM is almost safe for both normal data and intended attack when seed is kept privatedly by the hasher.
 Only when A=seed^p0 or B=seed^p1, MUM(A^seed^p0, B^seed^p1)=0.
 This can occur at low probability (2^-64) both for natural data and intended attacks.

+The iterative security is also discussed.
+Simple MUM has a problem when seed is zeroed before reaching the end.
+We want the seed to be regenarated toward 32 1s in any case.
+The seed-masked-MUM enables this ability: the next block will almost produce another seed value no matter the current seed value.

+The iterative dynamic is also attractive in the sense of security.
+Some other hash functions uses accmulators as internal states.
+We consider iterative dynamic system is more hard to be analysed than accumulators and is more sensitive to initial values and has better avalanche effect (chaos).

 Other issues